TheHandsomeCoder/new.omalley.dev/content/posts/20250323-new-mac-who-this.md

 draft: false
 ---

 I just upgraded my personal laptop from a 2015 Intel MacBook Pro to an M4 Pro MacBook Pro.
-I wanted to try keep this new laptop as clean as possible, as you can imagine using the same machine for 10 years means you acrew a lot of files, setups, half started projects and the rest.
+I wanted to try keep this new laptop as clean as possible, as you can imagine using the same machine for 10 years means you accrue a lot of files, setups, half started projects and the rest.

 The goal of this post is to act as a sort of documentation for myself of the things I have setup on it and where possible the reasoning for it.